Student Support Services » Wellness Center

 Welcome to the Wellness Center!

 The Wellness Center welcomes all students.
 It is a safe place to go where our school Social Worker is available to provide support services to students, on an appointment basis.
-The Wellness Center is open to all students before school, during break, lunch and after school, so we encourage you to stop by and visit during those times.
+The center is open to all students before school, during break, lunch and after school, so we encourage you to stop by and visit during those times.

 We would like to thank the CUHSD Education Foundation for their recent generous grant.
 It will help our center provide additional support materials and an even more comfortable space for our students.